 Can Dogs Eat White Chocolate?

-No, dogs should not be fed white chocolate.
+No, dogs should not eat white chocolate.

 Compared to milk or dark chocolate, white chocolate is not nearly as toxic to dogs.
 Theobromine—the toxic component in chocolate—can be found in white chocolate, however the amount is so low your dog would have to eat a tremendous amount of white chocolate in order to have any symptoms that mirror chocolate’s toxicity, which includes vomiting, diarrhea, seizures, and even heart attack, among other signs.

 It’s important to note that white chocolate is not so harmless, though.
 We recommend not feeding your dog candy or sweets at all.

 - It is high in fat, which can cause similar symptoms to chocolate poisoning (like vomiting and diarrhea) and the high-fat content puts your dog at risk for pancreatitis.